stowball/quench-vue/README.md

 ### Method 2: Defining the `data` with inline `[q-binding]` bindings

-When `q-convert-bindings` is set on the app's container, we can also use the `[q-binding]` attribute to create a `data` variable that is equal to the value of the element's `.textContent`.
+While we don't recommend the following approach for anything but the simplest of apps, when `q-convert-bindings` is set on the app's container, we can also use the `q-binding` attribute to create a `data` variable that is equal to the value of the element's `.textContent`.

 *Note:*
 * *Bindings specified in the global `q-data` object take precedence over inline bindings.*